Harshita15887/patient-transfer-system/README.md

-# Welcome to your Lovable project
+# Welcome to Our patient-transfer-system

 ## Project info